ralphysantos/examtask-js/README.md

 ![image info](screenshot/2.JPG)

 Extra Additions:
-Remove Button ( X button on every row)
+Remove Button ( X button on every row).
 - Remove Button will delete the specific data that needs to be remove.

 - Validations upon submission of Grade with error message included